Compare · AEE vs DUK

 Latest DUK

-- Duke Energy offers $500,000 to support small businesses across North Carolina
+- Duke Energy invests $500,000 to help small businesses grow across North Carolina